Tuition and Living Expenses

 Tuition for the 2018-2019 academic year is $64,089.
 A reasonable budget for a single student, including tuition and living expenses, for the 2018-2019 academic year is approximately $91,000.
 The living expenses budget includes $3,972 for the University required health insurance which students can waive if they can provide comparable coverage with their own health insurance.
 Cities in the United States vary as to how expensive they are to live in; this budget takes into account the cost of living in Chicago.
 Tuition and budget figures for 2019-2020 will be available in April, 2019.

 Financial aid from the Law School

 Financial aid for students in the LLM program is limited.
 Grants are available only in a small portion of the total cost.
-In a typical LLM class, about 30% of the students will receive scholarship grants from the Law School and the average grant is between $15,000 and $20,000.
+In a typical LLM class, about 30% of the students will receive scholarship grants based on financial need and merit from the Law School and the average grant is between $15,000 and $20,000.
 LLM applicants requiring financial aid should make every effort to obtain assistance from their governments, families, employers, or other outside sources.

 Admitted applicants who wish to be considered for financial assistance from the Law School will be asked at the time of admission to supply information about their own and their family's financial circumstances.